top of page

 Jan 215 min read

-New Year, New Visit, Part 1: Rethinking Campus Spaces Through Human Behavior
+New Year, New Campus Visit: Rethinking Campus Spaces Through Human Behavior (Part 1)

 In this first post of a three-part series, I share how the simple act of watching visitors enter our building changed everything about our campus visit design and why the first five minutes matter more than any tour script.